Importing a dataset

 If you are experiencing slower than expected import/export speeds and you're using a VPN or firewall that can block data upload or download, please refer to whitelisting IP addresses.

 Select the appropriate config option.
 The final step is to check the dataset has been correctly mapped against our Global Schema.
 This mapping facilitates the later mathematical representations of the data and the direct comparisons between multiple datasets.

-Where the match is correct, e.g. e-mail to Email, accept the import wizard settings, otherwise unselect so the mapping can be corrected during the normalisation stage.
+Where the match is correct, e.g. e-mail to Email, accept the import wizard settings, otherwise unselect so the mapping can be corrected during the normalization stage.

-You will now use your bunker's web interface to normalise your data, before publishing it.
+Click Accept Wizard Settings.
+You will now use your Bunker's web interface to normalize your data, before publishing it.

-Please see the data normalisation section for guides on how to cleanse, transform and standardise your dataset.
+Please see the data normalization section for guides on how to cleanse, transform and standardize your dataset.
 Once this stage is complete, you will need to publish your dataset to make it available for queries.